mfractor/mfractor.github.io/docs/contributing.md

 ## Requirements

-This documentation is written using [MkDocs](https://www.mkdocs.org/), a popular platform for software documentation sites.
+This documentation is written using [`mkdocs`](https://www.mkdocs.org/), a popular platform for software documentation sites, and takes advantage of the [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/) a plugin that adds material design concepts and themes to the site.

-To contribute you will need to install a few things:
+To contribute you can use the mkdocs-material docker image (preferred) or will need to install a few things:

 * Install [Python](https://www.python.org/).
 * Install [pip](https://pip.readthedocs.io/en/stable/installing/).